seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 764 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 765 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 760+4=764
+//// 761+4=765

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 32 (2024, Wednesday, November 20th at 07:52 pm PST)
+//// File version: 33 (2024, Thursday, November 21st at 08:19 pm PST)
-//// Line count (including blank lines and compiler line): 1,051
+//// Line count (including blank lines and compiler line): 1,053

 //// ----------------------------------------------------- \\\\